ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 ### PXE Provisioning

-PXE is a boot method that allows you to load files from across a network link. {{ site.data.product.title }} uses it for files required for provisioning virtual machines.
+PXE is a boot method that allows you to load files from across a network link. {{ site.data.product.title_short }} uses it for files required for provisioning virtual machines.
 PXE can be used for provisioning for either Red Hat Virtualization Manager or VMware.